 Founder and Principal

 Mary is a seeker and supporter of transformation with over a decade of global experience as a researcher, trainer, and activist at the intersection of innovation and social change.
 She was New Media Operations Manager for President Obama’s groundbreaking 2008 campaign, is the editor of the book Digital Activism Decoded, and received funding from the National Science Foundation for her work creating activism data.
 She has consulted and collaborated with nonprofits, foundations, and creative firms from North America, Eastern Europe, Latin America, and the Middle East, including the Mozilla Foundation, Open Society Foundation, and Google VR.
-She received graduate training in Communication at the University of Washington and Public Policy at the Harvard Kennedy School of Government.
+She received graduate training in Public Policy at the Harvard Kennedy School of Government and in Communication at the University of Washington.
 Based in Seattle, Mary enjoys biking in the rain, intentional communities, and contemporary art.

 Lynn is a passionate media producer and writer fascinated by the connective power of technology.
 After receiving a BA in Sociology from the University of North Carolina Wilmington Lynn developed social media strategy at Working Films, and provided community coordination for Mozilla’s NYC Hive Learning Network, media coordination for Willie Mae Rock Camp for Girls, and customer engagement for Outlier, as well as writing about music for Tom Tom Magazine, She Shreds Magazine and Bitch Magazine.
 In 2011, Lynn combined her queer identity and love for music to create Homoground, an internet radio show turned podcast that gives LGBTQ musicians around the world a platform for sharing their music.
 Lynn resides in Brooklyn, New York.